jwagrunner/internet-draft/draft-wagner-tls-keysharepqc.md

 In a Hello Retry Request scenario, the first ClientHello message will have two algorithms listed in its "supported_groups" extension, where the NID for the algorithm that is no longer recognized by the server as an acceptable algorithm (X448 for example as proven in the TLS implementation), will first be listed in this extension, followed by the NID for a Classic McEliece algorithm.
 In this same ClientHello message is where "02" will be listed in the "psk_key_exchange_modes" extension, and the original "key_share" extension (value 51) is also shown with its public key for the unacceptable algorithm.

-When the server responds with the HelloRetryRequest message, the random is the same special value for SHA-256 as indicated in Section 4.1.3 of [RFC8446], and all this has the same exact fields ("legacy_version", "random", "legacy_session_id_echo", "cipher_suite", "legacy_compression_method", and "extensions") as in the ServerHello structure indicated in [RFC8446] (see section 4.1.3).
-The extensions field consists of the "supported_versions" extension, but also the new "key_share_pqc" extension where the server offers the client the Classic McEliece algorithm NID it shares with the client.
+When the server responds with the HelloRetryRequest message, the random is the same special value for SHA-256 as indicated in Section 4.1.3 of [RFC8446], and has the same exact fields ("legacy_version", "random", "legacy_session_id_echo", "cipher_suite", "legacy_compression_method", and "extensions") as in the ServerHello structure indicated in [RFC8446] (see section 4.1.3).
+The extensions field not only consists of the "supported_versions" extension, but also the new "key_share_pqc" extension where the server offers the client the Classic McEliece algorithm NID it shares with the client.
 There is no "cookie" extension present in this same HelloRetryRequest.

-When the client sends a second ClientHello in response to the HelloRetryRequest, this will be the same message as the firstClientHello with one exception: the original "key_share" extension is replaced with the new "key_share_pqc" extension which contains the large public key of a Classic McEliece algorithm.
-Then ServerHello message will then respond containing the new "key_share_pqc" extension and not the original "key_share" extension.
+When the client sends a second ClientHello in response to the HelloRetryRequest, this will be the same message as the first ClientHello with one exception: the original "key_share" extension is replaced with the new "key_share_pqc" extension which contains the large public key of a Classic McEliece algorithm.
+Then the ServerHello message will then respond containing the new "key_share_pqc" extension and not the original "key_share" extension.

 Therefore, this Hello Retry Request scenario is reflected in Figure 3 below, which is a modification of Figure 2 in [RFC8446], and this can be demonstrated in the TLS Implementation mentioned in this documentation: